jacubero/Resume/Sphinx/source/training.rst

 **Cisco Systems Inc., Madrid, Spain**

-It is an instructor led, hands-on course that enables participants understand the different features of UCS Director software along with the capability to install and configure UCS Director software for demos and POCs.
+It is an instructor-led, hands-on course that enables participants to understand the different features of UCS Director software along with the capability to install and configure UCS Director software for demos and POCs.
 Participants will be able to speak authentically about the product and apply the software features to different customer use cases.
 In addition, participants will understand functionality around some advanced features such as bare metal provisioning, Amazon EC2 integration, UCS Director API Integration, Orchestration etc. The participants of this course will gain following benefits:

 * Ability to install and configure UCS Director for demos and POCs.